-On 15th December 1957 a sum of £17,000 was bequeathed by the late Miss Albina Bertram Falle to the Royal Court and the States of Jersey in accordance with the wishes of her brother, the late Lord Portsea of Portsmouth, for the following purpose.

-- 2.2 "I give and bequeath to the Royal Court and the States of Jersey the sum of £17,000 to be known as the Lord Portsea Gift Fund, to help all young Jersey and Guernsey boys (of Jersey and Guernsey Parentage) entering the Royal Navy, Army, Air Force and Civil Services who are in need of Financial help." - 2.3 The States accepted the bequest, under a proposition made by the former Education Committee (now the Minister for Education, Sport and Culture) on 23rd January 1968. - 2.4 The Fund rules and administrative structure were laid out in the Lord Portsea Gift Fund (Jersey) Act 1971, which was later amended under the Lord Portsea Gift Fund (Jersey) Act 1971 (Amendment) Act 1981, and the Lord Portsea Gift Fund (Jersey) Act 1971 (Amendment No. 2) Act 1997. - 2.5 The purpose of the Fund was extended under the 1981 and 1997 amendments to include females as well as males; to increase the upper age limit for grants to 30 years old; and to widen the range of occupations applicable. - 2.6 The Fund is administered by a Delegation of 8 persons 4 Jurats of the Royal Court appointed from time to time by the Superior Number of the Royal Court, and 4 members of the former Education Committee (now the Minister for Education, Sport and Culture).
-The Minister for Education, Sport and Culture for the time being acts as Chairman of the Delegation, and shall have a casting vote. - 2.7 The Delegation has powers to approve grants at their meetings; these meetings generally occur twice a year in March and September.
-Grants can only be funded from the current year income and accumulated income. - 2.8 In the 1971 Act, the former Finance and Economics Committee (now the Minister for Treasury and Resources) has the power to make changes to the investments of the Fund as from time to time considered necessary or expedient.
+- 1.1 On 15th December 1957, a sum of £17,000 was bequeathed by the late Miss Albina Bertram Falle to the Royal Court and the States of Jersey, in accordance with the wishes of her brother, the late Lord Portsea of Portsmouth, for the following purpose - - 1.2 "I give and bequeath to the Royal Court and the States of Jersey the sum of £17,000 to be known as the Lord Portsea Gift Fund, to help all young Jersey and Guernsey boys (of Jersey and Guernsey Parentage) entering the Royal Navy, Army, Air Force and Civil Services who are in need of Financial help." - 1.3 The States accepted the bequest, under a proposition made by the former Education Committee (now the Minister for Education) on 23rd January 1968. - 1.4 The Fund rules and administrative structure were laid out in the Lord Portsea Gift Fund (Jersey) Act 1971, which was later amended under the Lord Portsea Gift Fund (Jersey) Act 1971 (Amendment) Act 1981, and the Lord Portsea Gift Fund (Jersey) Act 1971 (Amendment No. 2) Act 1997. - 1.5 The purpose of the Fund was extended under the 1981 and 1997 amendments to include females as well as males; to increase the upper age limit for grants to 30 years old; and to widen the range of occupations applicable. - 1.6 The Fund is administered by a Grants Panel comprising an independent Chairman, a Jurat of the Royal Court and a States Member.
+The Panel held its first meeting on 13th July 2015. - 1.7 The Grants Panel has powers to approve grants at their meetings, generally held twice a year in March and September.
+Grants can only be funded from the current year income and accumulated income. - 1.8 In the 1971 Act, the former Finance and Economics Committee (now the Minister for Treasury and Resources) has the power to make changes to the investments of the Fund as from time to time considered necessary or expedient.

-- 2.10 Whilst the 1971 Act gives the Minister for Treasury and Resources the responsibility for investing the capital of the Fund, the Act provides no guidance as to how the investments of the Fund should be carried out.
-Therefore the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 apply, whereby the Minister for Treasury and Resources is required to be responsible for the development of the Fund's investment strategy in consultation with the States' Investment Adviser (Regulation 3), as he sees fit. - 2.11 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling 5-year period, and for the remainder of the Fund's assets to provide sufficiently high levels of income for distribution. - 2.12 It is assumed that, provided the required distribution income is generated, the delegation will accept some price volatility in their assets in the pursuit of longer-term investment returns.
+- 2.1 While the 1971 Act gives the Minister for Treasury and Resources the responsibility for investing the capital of the Fund, the Act provides no guidance as to how the investments of the Fund should be carried out.
+Therefore the Provisions) (No. 2) (Jersey) Regulations 2005 apply, whereby the Minister for Treasury and Resources is responsible for the development of the Fund's investment strategy in consultation with the States' Investment Adviser (Regulation 3), as he sees fit. - 2.2 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to

-- 2.13 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.14 Therefore the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investments class), and 40% in risk-reducing assets, as detailed below -
+- exceeding, the real value of the Fund over a rolling 5-year period; and for the remainder of the Fund's assets to provide sufficiently high levels of income for distribution. - 2.3 It is assumed that, provided the required distribution income is generated, the delegation will accept some price volatility in their assets in the pursuit of longer-term investment returns. - 2.4 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.5 Therefore the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investments class), and 40% in risk-reducing assets, as detailed below -

 Strategic Aim % Range %

-Stock market assets
+Stock Market assets

 Equities 50 45-55

 Bonds 40 36-44

 Cash 0-3

+Non-Stock Market assets

-Non Stock market assets Alternative Investments Class 10 n/a
+Alternative Investments Class 10 N/A